gem/oq-engine/doc/adv-manual/correlation.rst

 increase, i.e. ignoring the correlation will under-estimate the risk.
 The best way to play with the correlation is to consider a scenario_risk calculation with a single rupture and to change the cross and spatial correlation models.
+Possibilities are to specify in the job.ini all possible combinations of

+cross_correlation = FullCorrelation
+cross_correlation = GodaAtkinson2009
+ground_motion_correlation_model = JB2009
+ground_motion_correlation_model = HM2018

+including removing one or the other or all correlations.